Atomic radio receiver

-Quantum radio frequency (QRF) is a technology that uses Rydberg atoms to detect the Radio frequency spectrum.
-The RF spectrum is composed of electric fields that are usually detected by antennas.
-The problem with antennas is that they are large, can detect only a narrow frequency of the RF spectrum at a time, and are hard to maintain.
-QRF on the other hand, is small, self maintaining and can detect a range of frequencies in the RF spectrum from MHz to kHZ.
-QRF was invented in 2017 and has been used to build radios and television.
+An atomic radio receiver is a quantum sensor technology that uses Rydberg atoms as a radio frequency spectrum antenna.
+The device may have an advantage over conventional devices in noisy environments.
+The sensor has been used to build radios and television.

 Overview

 The large electric dipole moments of Rydberg atoms make them sensitive to electric fields.
 Since the atom structure can be detected by light, information about the field can be extracted via electromagnetically induced transparency.
 A laser tuned to a specific frequency is applied to the rydberg atoms.
 This makes the atoms transparent.
 A second laser is then used to measure how much light is absorbed.
 The measurement of the amount of absorption with a photodiode or a photodetector is used to monitor changes in the radio waves which can be converted to audio.